wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 Now we are confident that all our @Test JUnit methods will benefit from exhaustive testing.
-Please go ahead and **complete all test cases in BeanCounterLogicTest**.
+Please go ahead and **complete all test cases in JPFJUnitTest**.
 As you do so, I recommend that you always insert the failString that I initialized for you as the first argument of every JUnit assert call so that you get that as part of your failure message.
 The failString describes the machine configuration that is being currently tested